-The Calphalon Quartz Heat offers good all-around performance with a premium list of features.
-If temperature accuracy or getting crispy results out of frozen tater tots are high on your priority list, it probably isn't' the machine for you.
+The Calphalon Quartz Heat offers good all-around performance with a premium list of toaster oven features.
+If temperature accuracy or getting crispy results from frozen tater tots are high on your priority list, it probably isn't the machine for you.
 Otherwise, we feel it earns its premium price tag.

 Ease of Use

 The Quartz Heat also goes against the trend when it comes to the design of its crumb tray.
 Most ovens utilize drawer-style crumb trays that slide in and out.
 While convenient, we've found that the space needed to accommodate such a tray tends to collect some crumbs, requiring that you do some deeper cleaning from time to time.
-The Quartz Heat uses a tray that just sits on the bottom of the oven and simply liftst out.
+The Quartz Heat uses a tray that sits on the oven's bottom and simply lifts out.
 While this means you can't empty the crumb tray when the oven is still hot, there are no gaps for crumbs to fall into, and the tray itself is quite light and easy to move.

-This is the main weakness that separates the Quartz Heat from other top-tier countertop ovens.
-While its temperature is consistent, we found it to be far short of accurate.
+This main weakness separates the Quartz Heat from other top-tier countertop ovens.
+While its temperature is consistent, we found it far short of accurate.

-No matter what temperature we set the Quartz Heat on, our multiple testing thermometers told us that is was running colder than the set temperature.
+No matter what temperature we set it on, our multiple testing thermometers told us it was running colder than the set temperature.
 The good news is that, once we gave it ample time to heat up, it consistently ran about 15˚ cold.
 Therefore, we believe you'll generally get good results by adjusting the temperature to 15˚ hotter than a recipe calls for.
-However, this situation still feels less than ideal for food items that require a very specific temperature, and is a workaround we wouldn't expect to need in an oven of this caliber.
+However, this situation still feels less than ideal for food items that require a precise temperature and is a workaround we wouldn't expect to need in an oven of this caliber.

-In general, we found that the Quartz Heat cooks larger frozen items (pizza) quite well and evenly, but fails to get great results from smaller items (tater tots).
+We found that the Quartz Heat generally cooks larger frozen items (pizza) quite well and evenly but fails to get great results from smaller items (tater tots).

 One of the nice things about the Quartz Heat is that it can accommodate a full-sized, 12-inch frozen pizza.
-We made many such pizzas with this oven, and found it was able to easily produce an even level of cooking throughout every single pizza pie.
-Possibly because of its propensity to run a bit cold, we did had to leave the pizzas in an extra couple of minutes beyond the recommended time in order to get a nice browning on the lower crust.
+We made many such pizzas with this oven and found it could easily produce an even level of cooking throughout every pizza pie.
+Possibly because of its propensity to run a bit cold, we had to leave the pizzas in an extra couple of minutes beyond the recommended time to get a nice browning on the lower crust.

 Cooking frozen tater tots was a slightly different story.
-In our tests we ended up cooking tater tots for twice as long as recommended just to get them fully cooked, and even then the outsides were only slightly crispy.
+In our tests, we ended up cooking tater tots for twice as long as recommended to get them fully cooked, and even then, the outsides were only slightly crispy.

-Most of the toast we prepared with this oven came out quite even without any inconsistencies between the tops and bottoms of the slices, and no cold spots near the crusts.
-This is about all you can ask for from a toaster oven.
+Most of the toast we prepared with this oven came out quite even, without any inconsistencies between the tops and bottoms of the slices and no cold spots near the crusts.
+This is about all you can ask for without purchasing a top-ranked toaster.